 Crowded tasting rooms with standing-room only bars are a thing of the past.
-A visit to a Napa winery will now be all about social distancing.
-Tastings will take place in personal tasting areas at least six feet from other groups and starting Thursday, July 9, all tastings will be required to be held outdoors.
+Tastings will take place in personal tasting areas at least six feet from other groups and as of Thursday, July 9, all tastings will be required to be held OUTDOORS.

 All Napa Valley lodging establishments are sharing their health and safety protocols on their websites, so you know what to expect before making a reservation.